-average of 3.5% on adult social care in 2023/24.
-The Association of Directors of Adult Social Services (ADASS) reflects that increasing costs are due to inflation, increasing need and complexity of need, workforce challenges, increases to the National Living Wage and challenges facing the NHS.
+Funding is urgently needed to stabilise adult social care, fund the increase in care workers' wages and deliver wider social care reforms.
+83% of councils are projecting to overspend by an average of 3.5% on adult social care in 2023/24.
+The Association of Directors of Adult Social Services (ADASS) reflects that increasing costs are due to inflation, increasing need and complexity of need, workforce challenges, increases to the National Living Wage and challenges facing the NHS.6

-In lieu of additional funding, Directors of Adult Social Services are expecting to deliver savings of £964m in 2024/25, or an average of 5% of their budgets.
-According to the National Audit Office, funding may not be reaching areas that need it most because government has not updated the formula used to distribute most local government funding for adult social care through the Social Care Grant since 2013-14.
+In lieu of adequate funding, Directors of Adult Social Services are expecting to deliver savings of £964m in 2024/25, or an average of 5% of their budgets.7 According to the National Audit Office, funding may not be reaching areas that need it most because government has not updated the formula used to distribute most local government funding for adult social care through the Social Care Grant since 2013-148.

 Although local authorities have capacity to increase the adult social care precept by up to 2% in 2024/25 when setting council tax rates, this is far from sufficient to meet the funding needed to maintain existing levels of care and support.
-In 2021 Age UK calculated that council tax would need to rise by 10% in order to maintain levels of care and support through this funding mechanism.
+In 2021 Age UK calculated that council tax would need to rise by 10% in order to maintain levels of care and support through this funding mechanism9.
 It is also ineffective at delivering funding needed across all local authorities, as wealthier areas are better able to raise revenue through increased council tax but will also have less demand for means-tested care.

 Gross expenditure on adult social care by local authorities for 2022/23 was £23.7 billion, which was expected to account for a fifth of all local authorities' total expenditure for a year.
 As social care spending makes up a significant proportion of overall spending and is funded only in part by ringfenced funding, the increasingly precarious status of local government finances has significant implications for delivery of care and support.
-There is no guarantee how much of the 6.5% 2024/5 increase in Core Spending Power will be passed on to social care, with council budgets and services already stretched to breaking point.
-All six local authorities that have issued Section 114 notices declaring bankruptcy have social care responsibilities and one in five fear doing so over the next two years.
+There is no guarantee how much of the 7.5% (or 5.2% when inflation and population growth are taken into account10) 2024/5 increase in Core Spending Power will be passed on to social care, with council budgets and services already stretched to breaking point.
+All six local